![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 believed that there was a real conspiracy against the communist regime

 and the alleged Trotskyites had committed villainous acts.
-(From Benito Mussolini to Hugo Chavez: Intellectuals and a Century of Political Hero Worship by Paul Hollander, 2016, p.
+(From Benito Mussolini to Hugo Chavez: Intellectuals and a Century of Political Hero Worship by Paul Hollander, Cambridge: Cambridge University Press, 2016, p.
 134) The Stalinist "cult of personality" manifested itself in Rolland's study Robespierre (1939).
 In Switzerland Rolland completed his second novel cycle, The Enchanted Soul (1922-33).
 This seven-volume novel centers on a female counterpart of Jean-Christophe, Annette Rivière, who becomes disenchanted with material possessions and struggles to achieve her spiritual freedom.
 Other central characters are Sylvie, Annette's half-sister, and Annette's son Marc.
 He is an intolerant young man, whose struggle is much overshadowed by her mother, an alter ego of the author concerning his political loyalties – Annette is active in the defence of the Soviet Union.
 Rolland took a clear stand against Fascism and Nazism.
 Following the burning of books by the Nazis, the German exile writers founded in 1934 a German Freedom Library under the presidency of Rolland.
-It soon housed 11,000 volumes. ('The Nazi Attack on "Un-German" Literature, 1933-1945' by Leonidas E. Hill, in The Holocaust and the Book: Destruction and Preservation by edited by Jonathan Rose, 2001, p.
+It soon housed 11,000 volumes. ('The Nazi Attack on "Un-German" Literature, 1933-1945' by Leonidas E. Hill, in The Holocaust and the Book: Destruction and Preservation by edited by Jonathan Rose, Amherst: University of Massachusetts Press, 2001, p.
 33) In 1934 Rolland married his second wife, Marie Koudachev, the half-French widow of a Russian nobleman.
 They returned in 1938 to France.
 During the last years of his life, Rolland's home was

 in Vézelay.
 There he worked on the biography of the poet and essayist